wsummerhill/C2_RedTeam_CheatSheets/CobaltStrike/BOF_Collections.md

 ```

 - [**whereami**](https://github.com/boku7/whereami)<br />
-A "Where Am I" BOF which is a way to run the whoami.exe binary but in an opsec safe way by pulling the info from the current beacon process memory.<br />
+A "Where Am I" BOF which is a way to run the whoami.exe binary but in an opsec safe way by pulling the info from the current Beacon process memory.<br />
 Also pulls current environment variables.<br />
 ```whereami```